Is That “High-Quality” Custom Neon-LED Sign Legit?

 If brightness is an important criteria for you, like it is for many business owners, you will want to avoid edge lit signs.
 Edge lit signs are just what the name suggests: a piece of glass or clear acrylic etched with a message or image.
 A light source, often LEDs, are on the edge of the glass or acrylic and light up the etching.
 This sort of sign can be aesthetically beautiful and relatively inexpensive, and they are useful for certain applications, particularly in low-light, interior applications.
 However, that aesthetic value comes at a cost: even a high-quality edge lit sign doesn't project much light.
 Edge lit signs are not designed to be in a window shouting out a message to potential customers.
 If you are looking for a bright sign, you will likely be disappointed with an edge lit sign.

-Companies that manufacture long-lasting, quality signs will make the investment to have them certified (generally under the UL certification in the United States, and the CE certification in Europe).
+Companies that manufacture long-lasting, high-quality signs will make the investment to have them certified (generally under the UL certification in the United States, and the CE certification in Europe).
 For a well-made product, obtaining UL and other certifications is not incredibly time consuming or expensive.
-While a UL rating is not a guarantee of high quality, the lack of a rating should be seen as a red flag.
+While UL ratings are not a guarantee of high quality in a neon sign, the lack of a rating is a red flag.

 Beyond showing a sign’s quality, these certifications also attest to its safety.
 Because neon and LED signs run on electricity, safety ratings help regulate what signs are in the market.
 Generally, if a sign company has successfully met or exceeded the requirements for these certifications, they will publish that information somewhere on their website.
 If you don’t explicitly see these ratings, you can always reach out directly to the seller to inquire – if they are legitimate, they should know and be able to respond.